To give your car the best chance of passing an MOT first time, it is worth investing in a pre-MOT check

 Horn

-As you can imagine, your car’s horn is designed to be loud enough to warn other drivers of dangerous situations.
+Your car’s horn is designed to be loud enough to warn other drivers of dangerous situations.

 To check your horn, press firmly and listen.